 Here are some great ideas:

-- Peeled grapes feel like eyeballs when you touch them
+- Peeled grapes or olives feel like eyeballs when you touch them

 - Candy corn can be vampire’s teeth